frecco75/tutorial-angular2/README.md

 #!bash
 npm install
 ```
-It will create a folder *node_modules* with JS dependencies
+It will create a folder *node_modules* containing the JS dependencies.

 ### Running  ###
 Please run the following command to start the watcher and launch the application: